nekonora/TaggerKit/README.md

 ### 0.6
 • `tagIsBeingAdded` and `tagIsBeingRemoved` methods are not accessible by override from UIViewControllers.
 This is because UIViewController is not a delegate of TKViewController anymore.
 If you want to use these methods you can still make your controller conform to the TKCollectionViewDelegate protocol;
+• Custom properties `customTagBorderWidth` and `customTagBorderColor` can now be set;
+• iOS 13, Swift 5.1 support;
+• Some code refactored;

 ## Installation